behind the scenes with T.A.P.

 There is a lot more to T.A.P. than what you see along a path!

 T.A.P. has also teamed up with San Diego Mesa College's Bio 200 class.
 This is a statistics course where students learn methods and gain experience in defining and solving problems.
-The students collect population & environmental data, form, and test hypotheses, and draw conclusions based on their analyses.
-T.A.P. allows students to apply their new knowledge to real-life experiences.
+The students collect population & environmental data, form and test hypotheses, and draw conclusions based on their analyses.
+T.A.P. allows students to apply their new statistical knowledge to real-life experiences.
 T.A.P., in turn, benefits by having a respected professor of Mathematical Ecology & Biostatistics oversee a study to validate our belief in the positive effects our project has on the test area.
-It then enables us to expand our efforts to other locations, to empower the public to partner with us to help keep their communities litter free.
+It then enables us to expand our efforts to other locations, to empower the public to partner with us to help keep their communities litter-free.
 NOTE: the results & conclusion from their studies show a 50% decrease in litter that was 100% due to the installation of the T.A.P. project!

 Allied Gardens Community Park, site of 1st feasibility study

-As of April 2023, the comments we receive are STILL on the order of "excitement"!
+Locals who visit their community parks where T.A.P. is installed have been observed to remove litter in abutting neighborhoods and open areas using the T.AP. tools!
 Those who have walked with the grabber tool in hand said it is "A feel-good activity".
 People describe their feelings as "Awesome", "Energized", "Peaceful", "Proud", "Excited" and "Fulfilled".

 Dog walkers use T.A.P. while walking their pups (they hold the net in their leash hand).
 Young families have been noticed going into the open mid-fields of the park laughing while hunting for water bottle caps and hair ties.